klabhub/mslurm/README.md

 # mslurm

 This is a toolbox to send Matlab jobs from your local machine (the client) to an HPC cluster running the SLURM scheduler (the server).
-As long as you have unlimited licenses to run Matlab on the cluster, this allows you to run man jobs in parallel, without the distributed computing server license.
+As long as you have unlimited licenses to run Matlab on the cluster, this allows you to run many jobs in parallel, without the distributed computing server license.
 This only works for "dumb" parallelism though; messaging between jobs is not used.
 A simple gui shows information from the slumr acccounting log on the server, can retrieve data and log files, and allows you to restart failed jobs.

 ## Installation: